cortexlabs/cortex/docs/workloads/batch/deploy.md

 * Distributed inference
 * Automatic batch retries
-* Collect failed batches for easy debugging and retries
+* Collect failed batches for debugging
 * Metrics and log aggregation
 * `on_job_complete` webhook
 * Scale to 0